wiseman-timelord/Chat-Gradio-Gguf/README.md

-- Validation of Installation (updating validation script only if big changes to installer)..
+- Validation of Install (updated only if big changes to installer)..
 <details>

     ===============================================================================